ltw-webdev-5/curriculum/robot-parts-co.md

 steps:
   - title: "Set up the project"
     before: |
-      We’re going to take an mostly complete website and enhance it by adding better SEO and microdata to the code.
+      We’re going to take an mostly complete website and enhance it by adding better SEO and metadata to the code.

       You should see the following files in the folder that you’ve cloned:
     folders: